OwenJose/javascript2-second-assignment/README.md

 * need to get the progress bar to disapear when done
 * need to understand the 504 erro and automatically request it again.
+* to be able to load lots of pokemons (I get 90 before the first 504 error)
 * want to create a popUp so we can read detailed info of the pokemon both when searched for and klicked on.
 * needs to be faster
 * and maybe prettier
+* display search result
+* backgroundcolor to match pokéType

 Written by
 __Owen José__